skullydazed/old_qmk_configurator/README.md

 * Saving a keyboard layout to a JSON file
 * Loading a keyboard layout from a JSON file
 * Downloading a keymap.c file
-* Downloading a firmware hex, but not in a multi-user environment
+* Downloading a firmware hex

 What Doesn't Work
 -----------------